Fredericdrnl/Game-of-life/README.md

-# Jeu de la vie ◼️
+# Game of life ◼️

-> Auteur : DOURNEL Frédéric
+> Author : DOURNEL Frédéric

-## But du projet 📍
+## Goal of this project 📍

-Ce projet est un projet que j'ai dû faire durant le 2ème semestre de BUT informatique.
-J'ai dû réalisé un jeu de la vie avec quelque paramètre sur l'état initial du plateau (génération random, en damier...) mais aussi pour les bordures du tableau (tores ou non).
+This project is a project I had to do during the 2nd semester of BUT informatique.
+I had to realize a game of life with some parameters on the initial state of the board (random generation, checkerboard pattern...) but also for the borders of the board (tore or not).

-## Technologies utilisées
+## Technologies use ⚙️

-Ce projet à été réalisé en C++ avec une interface graphique créé avec Qt Creator.
+This project was realized in C++ with a graphical interface created with Qt Creator.

 <div align="center">
     <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/qt/qt-original.svg" width="110" />